nederhof/imagealign/README.md

 Repeat, eventually adjusting points closer to the center as well if necessary, but it is best to try to avoid points too close together.
 Alternate between viewing the first image, the second image, and both images together.

-### Triangles versus quadrilaterals

-By default, triangles from the second image are mapped to triangles from the first image, using affine transforms.

-If desired, it is also possible to let the tool automatically merge some triangles into quadrilaterals.
-The quadrilaterals are then mapped using perspective transforms.
-The downside is however that seams between quadrilaterals and other quadrilaterals and triangles will start to appear.
-Therefore this may only be appropriate with say four points selected around a text.

-With Warp, no polygons are used at all.
-The image transformation is done using the non-linear Thin Plate Spline method.

-### Bilinear transform

-As an attempt to avoid seams at the edges of quadrilaterals in the case of perspective transforms, also a bilinear transform was implemented.
-The Bilinear mode is generally preferred over the Quadrilaterals mode if there are many point pairs, resulting in a combination of triangles and quadrilaterals.

 ### Finding points automatically